Magnus Ladulås

 Magnus Ladulås (/sv/, lit.
-'Barnlock') or Magnus Birgersson (c.
-1240 – 18 December 1290) was King of Sweden from 1275 until his death in 1290.
+'Barnlock'), also known as Magnus Birgersson (c.
+1240 – 18 December 1290), was King of Sweden from 1275 until his death in 1290.

-He was a son of Birger Jarl, and became a king after a rebellion against his brother Valdemar.
-He was succeeded by his ten-year-old son Birger Magnusson with Torkel Knutsson acting as his guardian.
+A son of Birger Jarl and Ingeborg Eriksdotter, Magnus became king after he and his brother Erik Birgersson rebelled against their elder brother, King Valdemar, in 1275.
+Valdemar was defeated at the Battle of Hova, and Magnus was acclaimed king later that year.
+Following Magnus's death in 1290, he was succeeded by his ten-year-old son Birger, during whose minority Sweden was governed by a regency headed by Torgils Knutsson.

 Medieval Swedish kings did not use regnal numbers as part of their title.
 In modern literature he may be referred to as either Magnus I or Magnus III.

 Epithet

 The origin of the epithet Ladulås (lit.
 'Barnlock') is not known for certain, due to the lack of source material from the latter half of the 14th century.
 It appears widely in written documents from the beginning of the 15th century, with the Visby Chronicle from 1412 being the oldest datable document.
 Lilla rimkrönikan from c.
 1450 gives the traditional explanation, ascribing the epithet to the Ordinance of Alsnö.
 This act by Magnus freed the yeomanry from the duty to provide sustenance for travelling nobles and bishops, and "locked the barns".

 Another theory is that Ladulås is a corruption of a second name Ladislaus, the Latin equivalent of the Slavic name Vladislav.
 (Magnus's maternal great-grandmother was Sophia of Minsk, a Rurikid princess.)'